yeana-dev/YSFJ/README.md

 ## Project Description

-From the creators of the famouse blog 'four-eyes', YSFJ, is a stream line virtual eyewears boutique.
-Be bold **Glasses for life!**
+From the creators of the famous blog 'four-eyes', YSFJ, is a streamlined virtual eyewear boutique.
+Don't lose sight of what matters most.
+Glasses for adventure. **Glasses for life!**

 ## API and Data Sample